 Job title: Lecturer in Contemporary Art Theory, School of Art

-Role: Sub Unit of Assessment Co-Ordinator for REF2021 (Unit 32); Course Organiser for Art Now: Theories, Practices and Institutions; Course Organiser for Contemporary Art and Digital Culture; Course Organiser for MFA TPG Visual Cultures; Friday Talk Convener
+Role: ECA REF Sub Unit of Assessment Co-ordinator (UoA 32) (Art); Course Organiser for Art Now: Theories, Practices and Institutions; Course Organiser for Contemporary Art and Digital Culture; Course Organiser for MFA TPG Visual Cultures; Friday Talk Convener

 Rebecca Collins is an award-winning artist researcher working at the intersection between contemporary performance and sound studies.
 Her practice, grounded in specific sites or communities, investigates the relationships between social, political and cultural phenomena.
 Current works explore eavesdropping and amateur espionage, the performativity of gender online and the vibrant potential of landscapes and rural communities

 Rebecca is interested in how critical, fictional and performative interventions might cultivate attention towards our contemporary condition indicating potential levers for change.
 Rebecca is concerned with sharing her scholarship and practice through multiple outcomes which might include performed material, exhibitions, screenings, workshops and publications.

 Current projects include ‘Stolen Voices’ with artist Johanna Linsley.
 The work, inspired by eavesdropping practices, imagines public spaces as semi-fictional constructions, as if an Agatha Christie novel has shattered over a town and fragments caught in the local soundscape.
 The project takes a variety of forms, from participatory workshops to new music composition, experimental performance, community gig nights, an exhibition and a book project for Copy Press currently in process which they call a sonic detective novel.